Depression and anxiety symptoms often improve with exercise

 Build your support system at PsycHealth Services

-As a therapist, I know the importance behind having a support system.
+As a therapist, I know the importance of having a support system.
 I knew that in order to succeed and achieve my goals I needed to have one.
 I built my support system by introducing myself to the fitness instructors and my group exercise classmates.
 This led to us connecting on social media and holding us all accountable if one of us started missing classes.
 I have to admit, this happened to me a few times because I was either intimidated, uncomfortable, or just feeling lazy.
 Some days I could not deal with the pain that comes after a day of physical exercise.
 It takes time for your body to get used to the change, and you have to be consistent.
 It’s easy to give up, but making friends at the gym held me accountable, and gave me the motivation I needed to stay on track and be consistent.

 Reduce your depression and anxiety symptoms with counseling

 In counseling, you will be provided with the tools you need to reach your fitness goals.
 We can discuss getting your health in order.
 We will practice psychoeducation so you can understand how different body types are affected by weight loss.
 You will learn what is best for your body.
 We may discuss topics such as impulse control.
-This is important because some people struggle to know when to stop eating or stress eat.
+This is important because some people struggle to know when to stop eating or stress eating.

 We will discuss the mechanisms behind this and how to overcome it.
 While we are not nutritionists or dieticians, what we can do is talk about researched tips, techniques, and guidelines behind how you can eat and develop a well-balanced diet that works for your time and interests.

 Lifestyle changes do not happen overnight.
 Whether that means reducing your stress levels, losing weight, eating healthier, or developing a better work/life balance you must understand that it takes time.
-You may be thinking “I just don’t have the time to wait” but that is why our therapists are here to help you.
+You may be thinking “I just don’t have the time to wait” but that is why our therapists in Chicago, IL are here to help you.
 We are your guides.
 We can help you make the changes that are appropriate for you and your goals.
 Counseling can help reduce your depression and anxiety symptoms.

 What is stopping you from reaching your health and fitness goals?